ABRAHADABRA or the Jane's waking dream after the sudden death of her father, in a terrorist attack.

 Nature is a central and spiritual dimension of this film.
 After the death of her father, Jane (and her grand-father) finds this lush nature like a peaceful friend.

-The theme of intergenerational relations is treated with modesty and dreaminess, alternating moments of short dialogues and musical moments.
+Intergenerational relations topic is treated with modesty and dreaminess, alternating moments of short dialogues and musical moments.

 The poetry, in particular the poems of Michelangelo, accompanies these characters whose family history is inscribed in filiation with this artist of the Italian Renaissance.